 What we don’t: Pricey considering the lack of features.

-In stark contrast to Helinox’s minimalist Chair Zero above, their Sunset Chair puts a premium on comfort and support with a high back and wide, cradle-like seat.
+In stark contrast to Helinox’s minimalist Chair Zero above, their Sunset Chair puts an emphasis on comfort and support with a high back and wide, cradle-like seat.
 Overall, it’s a high-quality and supremely comfortable camp chair that’s built to last with a hardwearing aluminum frame and thick polyester/mesh seat, and the shock-corded design makes set up quick and allows the chair to pack down reasonably small.
 At 3 pounds 4 ounces (3 lb.
-7 oz. in its stuff sack), it’s too heavy and bulky to bring on overnight backpacking trips, but this Sunset is well made, easy to unpack and stow away, and offers great upper back and neck support for those who want it.
+7 oz. in its stuff sack), it’s too heavy and bulky to pack into the woods, but this Sunset is well made, easy to unpack and stow away, and offers great upper back and neck support for those who want it.

-The biggest drawback to the Helinox Sunset’s design is that it doesn’t come with features like cup holder or pockets, which makes stowing beverages and electronics inconvenient.
-Helinox does sell a few fun add-ons including a groundsheet, rocking feet, and cup holders, but the chair alone is already a pricey investment at $170.
+The biggest drawback is that it doesn’t come with features like cup holder or pockets, which makes stowing beverages and electronics inconvenient.
+Helinox does sell a few fun add-ons including a groundsheet, rocking feet, and cup holders, but the chair alone is already an investment at $170.
 This is enough to push the Helinox down in our rankings, but it’s nevertheless a quality option that nicely balances comfort and weight, and many campers love the sling-style seat that makes it easy to sink into.
 For a similarly built option with a taller (20 in.) ground-to-seat height, check out Big Agnes’ Big Six.

 See the Helinox Sunset Chair